|Overall Rating||Pretty Good|

 Pipe: We didn’t ride pipe that day but it seems like it wouldn’t be bad for those that like to go big in a directional way.

 Jumps: It’s got pop but it requires a strong rider to make it do so.
-If you aren’t feeling strong it can feel a bit planky and a bit dead but if you put alot into the Burton Free Thinker it can give a lot back.
+If you aren’t feeling strong it can feel a bit planky and a bit dead but if you put a lot into the Burton Deep Thinker it can give a lot back.

 Overall we had high hopes with the Burton Deep Thinker and really wanted to like it.
 However, in the conditions we rode it there just wasn’t a lot of love compared to the other boards from Burton we rode that day.
 We think some could really like this but most would probably be happier with the Flight Attendant.